 Contemporary reports claim that a crowd of 300,000 gathered around Tower Hill to witness the execution, although given that this was rougly the population of London at the time, it is likely to be an exaggeration.
 Nonetheless, as Hollar's engraving of the scene shows, there were undoubtedly a huge number of people desperate to witness the event.
 Thousands of indistinct figures, mostly men but also many women, all wearing broad-brimmed hats, crowd onto wooden stands, two of which are collapsing due to the cumulative weight of the spectators.
 On a raised platform in the centre of the image, the executioner holds an axe and Strafford is shown kneeling before the block.
 Hollar identifies several important attendees with a numerical key: "A. Doctor Usher, Lord Prima.te of Ireland, B. the Sherifes of London, C. the Earle of Strafford, D. his Kindred and Friends".
-The present print is an example of the second state, which has the written information in German along the lower edge and was included in the 'Theatrum Europaeum', published by J.P.
-Abelin in Frankfurt in 1643.
+The present print is an example of the first state, with later states having the written information in German also.